gojo9753/webex-summarizer/README.md

 ## Features

 - **WebEx Authentication**: Simple token-based authentication with the Cisco WebEx API
+- **Room Management**: List, filter, and access details of WebEx rooms
-- **Room Selection**: Download conversations from specific WebEx rooms
+- **Message Management**: Download, display, and organize messages from WebEx rooms
 - **Pagination Support**: Automatically handles paginated API responses to retrieve all messages
 - **Local Storage**: Store downloaded conversations in structured JSON format
-- **Conversation Summarization**: Generate concise summaries of conversations using AWS Bedrock's LLMs
+- **Conversation Summarization**: Generate concise summaries of conversations using AWS Bedrock's LLMs, with support for processing large conversations through intelligent chunking
-- **Command-line Interface**: Simple CLI for all operations
+- **Command-line Interface**: Simple CLI for all operations with dedicated subcommands
 - **AWS Integration**: Uses AWS SDK and credentials for secure access to Bedrock models

 ## Requirements